pedalboard/pedalboard-hw/README.md

 # Pedalboard Audio/MIDI Processer Hardware

-An open hardware for processing Audio and/or MIDI data on a pedalboard.
+An open hardware for processing audio and/or MIDI data on a pedalboard.

 This PCB is developed with [KiCad 7](https://www.kicad.org/blog/2023/02/Version-7.0.0-Released/)